+Established in 1883, Adams County spans 1,925 square miles of southeastern Washington.
 Adams County is best known as one of the state’s agricultural and livestock ranching focused regions.
 Wheat, corn, apples and potatoes (among several other crops) are grown annually here.

-The western portion of the county, known as the ‘panhandle” is far more diverse agriculturally thanks to the presence of canal irrigation.
+Today, Adams County is one of the largest wheat producers in the state.
+Eastern Adams County is mostly dryland crops – wheat, canola, camelina, sunflowers, etc. The western portion of the county, known as the ‘panhandle” is far more diverse agriculturally thanks to the presence of canal irrigation.
 Around Othello, a diverse selection of fruit and vegetable crops are raised.

-The Port of Othello manages the Bruce Industrial Park four miles east of Othello.
+- The Port of Othello manages the Bruce Industrial Park four miles east of Othello.
 The port operates the Bruce Water System, which has the ability to deliver 222,000,000 gallons of water to future users.

-Served by Avista and Big Bend Electric Co-Op, Adams County enjoys some of the nation’s most economical electricity.
+- Served by Avista and Big Bend Electric Co-Op, Adams County enjoys some of the nation’s most economical electricity.